5 Cheap Android Standalone Smartwatches under $200

 The LEMFO LEF3 has a 1.39″ AMOLED display with a resolution of 400*400.
 It comes with 1GB of ram and 16GB of internal storage In terms of size, the LEF 3 is one of the smaller devices which makes it desirable to most people.
 It’s a simple design with a stainless steel casing, 600maH battery, and an IP67 rating.

 The Kospet Optimus Pro comes with the dual MediaTek 6739 + NRF52840 processing unit and packs an 800mAh battery.
 Kospet is claiming seven days of battery life when in LiteOS mode.
 However, LiteOS mode turns of cellular capabilities.

-The Kospet Optimus Pro also comes with 3GB of ram and 32GB of internal storage.
-It has an IP67 rating and removable straps.
+The Kospet Optimus Pro also comes with 3GB of ram, 32GB of internal storage and has an IP67 rating with removable straps.

 Cheap Android Standalone Smartwatch